Why competition matters

 There are also a range of business behaviours that may damage competition, depending on the circumstances.

-This occurs when business behaviour interferes with or damages the competitive process in a market in a meaningful way.
+Business behaviour substantially lessens competition when it interferes with or damages the competitive process in a market in a meaningful way.
 This is usually by deterring, hindering or preventing competition.